Karim-Ajmail/Arrhythpy/README.md

    pyinstaller -n Arrhythpy --onefile run.py
    ```
 When you navigate to the 'dist' folder, you will find the executable called Arrhythpy.
 You can move to a convenient directory if you like and can be easily run to open the GUI.

+## Running
+Once installed, simply double-click to run.
+It takes some time until the program is open, but eventually the GUI window is opened.
+Please refer to the Manual for information on the parameters.
+After running the programm the results are saved as an excel file including some figures about the data.